All Episodes

 Well, here we are again, folks, revved up and ready to go for another three hours of broadcast excellence.

-I am Rush Limbaugh, America's real anchor man, America's truth detector, the doctor of democracy, all combined as one harmless, lovable little fuzzball.
+I am Rush Limbaugh, America's real anchorman, America's truth detector, a doctor of democracy, all combined as one harmless, lovable little fuzzball.

-Here behind the golden EIB microphone at the Limbaugh Institute for advanced conservative studies.
+Here behind a golden EIB microphone at the Limbaugh Institute for Advanced Conservative Studies.

 Here's the phone number.

-We are going to do open line Friday on Wednesday today.
+Oh, by the way, we are going to do Open Line Friday on Wednesday today.

 I've got some more golf buddies coming in for a mini vacation.